 From then on when selling new regulated electrical equipment (REE), the REE seller is required to arrange free removal of a used equipment of the same class for the customer.
-The seller also has to provide the customer with a receipt containing the prescribed wording about the recycling levy, and a recycling label.

 Consumers can request the sellers to arrange delivery of the new product and removal of a used equipment on the same day without the need to pay an extra fee to the sellers.